pi-top/pi-top-Python-SDK/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
 labels: 'Type: Enhancement'
 about: Suggest an idea for this project.
 Support requests will be closed immediately.
-Check out [Things To Know Before Submitting A Suggestion](https://github.com/pi-top/pi-top-Python-SDK/wiki/Things-To-Know-Before-Submitting-A-Suggestion) before filling this out.
+Check out [the wiki](https://github.com/pi-top/pi-top-Python-SDK/wiki/) before filling this out.

 ---